-- R. Functional Expenses The costs of program and supporting service activities have been summarized on a functional basis on the consolidated statements of operations and changes in net assets.
+- Q. Functional Expenses The costs of program and supporting service activities have been summarized on a functional basis on the consolidated statements of operations and changes in net assets.
 The consolidated statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-The expenses that are allocated included maintenance and repair, utilities, software, interest and bank fees, and depreciation on a square footage basis, as well as salary and wages, payroll taxes and employee benefits, which are allocated on the basis of estimates of time and effort. - S. Significant Concentrations of Credit Risk The Organization maintains cash at various financial institutions which, at times, may exceed federally insured amounts and may significantly exceed consolidated balance sheet amounts due to outstanding checks.

-- T. Charity Care Benefits The Organization provides care to eligible residents without charge or at amounts less than its established rates.
+The expenses that are allocated included maintenance and repair, utilities, software, interest and bank fees and depreciation on a square footage basis, as well as salary and wages, payroll taxes and employee benefits, which are allocated on the basis of estimates of time and effort. - R. Significant Concentrations of Credit Risk The Organization maintains cash at various financial institutions which, at times, may exceed federally insured amounts and may significantly exceed consolidated balance sheet amounts due to outstanding checks. - S. Charity Care Benefits The Organization provides care to eligible residents without charge or at amounts less than its established rates.
 The Organization accounts for its charity care under the cost method.
-The estimated costs and expenses incurred in providing these services were \$71,575 at December 31, 2023 and are reflected on the consolidated statement of operations and changes in net assets. - U. Comparative Information The consolidated financial statements include certain prior-year summarized comparative information in total but not by net asset class.
-Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Organization's consolidated financial statements for the year ended December 31, 2022, from which the summarized information was derived. - V. Income Taxes The Organization is a not-for-profit organization and is tax exempt under Section 501(c)(3) of the Internal Revenue Code. - W. Reclassifications Certain prior year balances have been reclassified to conform with current year presentation.
-The Organization has evaluated certain donor documentation and \$512,717 of previously reported net assets without donor restriction have be reclassified to net assets with donor restriction as of December 31, 2023. - X. Subsequent Events The Organization has evaluated subsequent events through May 15, 2024, which is the date the consolidated financial statements were available to be issued.
+The estimated costs and expenses incurred in providing these services were \$32,621 and \$71,575 at December 31, 2024 and 2023, respectively, and are reflected on the consolidated statements of operations and changes in net assets. - T. Income Taxes The Organization is a not-for-profit organization and is tax exempt under Section 501(c)(3) of the Internal Revenue Code.

+- U. Reclassifications Certain prior year balances have been reclassified to conform with current year presentation.
+The Organization has evaluated certain donor documentation and \$512,717 of previously reported net assets without donor restrictions has been reclassified to net assets with donor restrictions as of December 31, 2023. - V. Subsequent Events The Organization has evaluated subsequent events through May 14, 2025, which is the date the consolidated financial statements were available to be issued.